frontity/docs/docs/learning-frontity/namespaces.md

 ```
 {% endcode %}

-The `disqus-comments` package also exports a `Comments` component in `libraries.comments.Comments` so the theme inserts that instead.
+This possible `disqus-comments` package might define a different implementation of `actions.comments.submit` that instead of submitting the comment form data to WordPress it would instead submit it to be handled by Disqus.

 Actually, the `theme` has no idea about what specific implementation of `comments` you have installed.
 Everything works and the theme didn't need to change.